DevExpress/devextreme-documentation/concepts/50 React Components/02 Create a DevExtreme Application/45 Authentication/00 Authentication.md

 A DevExtreme React application includes authentication UI and API.
-Based on the user's authentication status, the application can be divided into two parts: public pages and protected pages.
+Client-side routing is configured so that unauthenticated users can navigate to authentication pages only.
+These pages allow the users to sign in, create a new account, or reset the password.

-Unauthenticated users can access only public pages.
-These pages provide authentication functionality (sign in, create a new account, reset password).
-They are rendered by the `NonAuthenticatedContent.js` component.
+Authentication pages are rendered by the `NonAuthenticatedContent.js` component.
+The rest of the application is rendered by the `Content.js` component.

-Protected pages include the rest of the application and can be viewed by authenticated users only.
-These pages are rendered by the `Content.js` component.
+[important] Do not rely on client-side routing to protect your application from unauthorized access.
+Always verify user credentials on the back end.